2021 Chinese New Year

-Click Here to Examine Your " Year of the Rooster " Horoscope
+Click Here to Examine Your " Year of the Ox " Horoscope

 China or abroad.
 It is equal to Christmas, birthday, and holiday, all rolled up in one.
 Such being the case, New Year's cannot be celebrated in one day.